mousavian/cuckoo/docs/book/src/index.rst

 ================

-If you're having troubles you might want to check out the :doc:`FAQ <faq/index>` as it may already have the answers to your questions.
+If you're having troubles you might want to check out the :doc:`FAQ <faq/index>` it might already have the answers to your questions.

 .. toctree::